heikomuller/sco-server/README.md

 The API is intended to provide access to resources that are input to run a predictive model (i.e., subject, images, experiments, and functional data) as well as outputs from model runs (i.e., predictions).

+Use the init_model_repository module to load initial model definitions into the model repository.